Presentation given at the 2019 ASQ Audit Conference.

 - Use a few simple but effective tools for change management.

-The ICH quality approach developed from ISO 9001:2008 but in many ways preceded the risk based thinking pivotal to IS 9001:2015.
+The ICH quality approach developed from ISO 9001:2008 but in many ways preceded the risk based thinking pivotal to ISO 9001:2015.
 Utilizing a matrix of similarities and differences between traditional GMPs, the ICHs and ISO 9001:2015, we will explore several lessons learned from consent decree activities, and demonstrate principles of change management.

-This workshop will explore change management from the three lenses of science, regulation and risk, with a focus on knowledge management and risk management as enablers of successful change management.
+This session will explore change management from the three lenses of science, regulation and risk, with a focus on knowledge management and risk management as enablers of successful change management.
 Several examples will be shared to demonstrate the fundamental connections between these systems.

-The basis of this workshop will be change management as a fundamental part of a culture of quality.
+The basis of this session will be change management as a fundamental part of a culture of quality.
 We will share best practices based on lessons learned from the consent decree around the impact of cumulative changes and large-scale versus incremental change.

 Compliance for change management necessitates clear accountabilities, prioritization of changes, and the role of the quality unit – including the importance of a change champion or steward.
-This workshop will explore the relationship between change control, which often refers to the execution step of an individual change, and change management, which is a more systematic, holistic approach to the review and management of a portfolio of changes and the change process.
+This session will explore the relationship between change control, which often refers to the execution step of an individual change, and change management, which is a more systematic, holistic approach to the review and management of a portfolio of changes and the change process.